How to Fix Apple Maps Not Working Issue on iPhone?

 Disable Bluetooth in the iPad’s Settings

-5. Check if Apple Maps is working fine.
+5. Check Apple Maps again.

 Enable Directions on Radio in the Spoken Directions Tab of the iPhone's Maps Settings